The Chinati Foundation

 - should possess a B.A. or M.A. and a minimum of one year experience in the development field.

 The development internship typically lasts six months.
 An average work week is 40 hours and occasional evening or weekend time may be required for special events.
-As compensation, interns are given a modest stipend of $120 per week, a furnished apartment on the Chinati grounds, and travel to and from the El Paso or Midland/Odessa airports upon arrival and departure.
+As compensation, interns are given a modest stipend of $120 per week and a furnished apartment on the Chinati grounds.

-We are currently accepting applications for internships beginning early Summer 2021.
+We are currently accepting applications for internships beginning January 2022 through June 2022.
 Applications will be accepted by email only.

 To apply, please send a statement of interest, resume, two writing samples and dates of availability to firstname.lastname@example.org.